crystal-lang/rfcs/text/0011-extending-api-docs.md

 There is a [PR](https://github.com/crystal-lang/crystal/pull/14816) implementing a similar feature, however it uses the generation-time flag method mentioned above, instead of the `:showdoc:` directive.

+## Ruby / YARD

+Ruby (via YARD) has global flags for showing protected and private methods when generating documentation.
+By default they are hidden.
+Each project can have a `.docopts` file that specifies the options to use when building the docs, making it so specifying the flags every time is unnecessary.
+Example of protected method: https://rubydoc.info/gems/yard/0.9.37/YARD/Handlers/Ruby/MixinHandler#process_mixin-instance_method

+Rubys FFI generates normal classes so there's no distinction for them when generating API documentation.
+Example: https://rubydoc.info/gems/raylib-bindings/Raylib/Vector2

+## Rust

+Rust documents all public types by default.
+There is a flag for adding private types to the API docs, see the discussion [here](https://github.com/rust-lang/cargo/issues/1520).

+## Elixir

+Elixir documents FFI bindings, see https://hexdocs.pm/rayex/Rayex.Core.html#begin_drawing/0.

+It does not have a method for documenting private methods, see https://hexdocs.pm/elixir/1.12/writing-documentation.html#documentation-code-comments.
+> Because private functions cannot be accessed externally, Elixir will warn if a private function has a @doc attribute and will discard its content.

 # Unresolved questions

 TBD